-The Fund may also invest in Shariah-compliant real estate investment trusts ("REITS"), subject to a maximum of 5% above the real estate weight in MSCI ACWI Islamic Index, but no more than 25% of the Net Asset Value.
+The Fund may also invest in Shariah-compliant real estate investment trusts ("REITS"), subject to a maximum of 25% of the Fund's Net Asset Value.
 A REIT is typically established as a trust, corporation, or partnership structure that uses pooled capital of many investors to purchase and manage income property and/or mortgage loans.